Kaay Raav Tumhi

 Kaay Raav Tumhi is a Marathi language comedy movie released in 2015. directed by Mrunalinni Patil.
-The movie is inspired by Basu Chatterjee's classic Shaukeen.
+It is a remake of Basu Chatterjee's 1982 Bengali film Shoukheeen.

 Plot

 Kay Raav Tumhi revolves around three friends in their 60s and a young couple.
 The theme and the plot of the story carries the main crux of its treatment.
 It depicts the way how the things can change when one unexpected turn comes in between events, and how fantasies and plans come to an end in a totally satirical form.

 It deals with saucy humor, and plots which change form according to the situation.
 The plot also shows how various literates of the society (landlord, captain, doctor) plan events according to their fun and need, and how they fall prey to their own planning.
 The humor involved also has various double meanings, saucy comments which are enjoyable only according to the situation.

 The treatment is simple yet the situation confuses the characters, who from within are somewhat unaware of what is actually in store for them, and are mentally prepared according to their smartly made small fun cum plan, the events that occur in the life of the protagonists, and that keeps them unaware of the reality.
 As they slowly come to know the reality, and how they fall prey to their own plan, they realize but laugh it off.

 They also pass somewhat weird comments at each other just to prove their own selves right, which in reality does not happen and they have to accept the fact that some one else can also be much more smarter than them in doing plannings and making them face the reality, where earlier they think that people around them are good but not the best, it then dawns upon them later that they are best than them too.